RightToAskOrg/right_to_ask_server/README.md

 ## Copyright

-This program is Copyright 2021 Thinking Cybersecurity Pty.
-Ltd.
+This program is Copyright 2022 Democracy Developers Ltd.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by